Rollback/Restore from Version Files

-However, you can Rollback/Restore your files only if you have 'Versioning' enabled in your profile configuration with version files created at your Source/Destination (please note that only for a Smart Sync profile the versioned files are created at your Source otherwise the version files are created at the Destination).
+However, you can Rollback/Restore your files only if you have 'Versioning' enabled in your profile configuration with version files created at your Source/Destination (please note that only for a sync profile the versioned files are created at your Source otherwise the version files are created at the Destination).

 This article explains the Restore/Rollback process using the Versioned files created on the Destination side (for a Backup or Mirror Profile):